Doctacosa/bitereads/README.md

 # BiteReads

+**NOW DEPRECATED as [Mozilla is preparing to shut down Pocket](https://support.mozilla.org/en-US/kb/future-of-pocket).
+Thanks for your interest!**

 BiteReads, a frontend to Pocket.
 This much smaller interface makes it more usable on small phone displays and browser windows.
 [Visit the live version](https://bitereads.interordi.com/)!

 ## Configuration